[wadiz] Transparency Report Vol. 11

 We’ll be reviewing things first thing next week

-The next Transparency Report is scheduled to be published on July 13, 2026. wadiz will continue to disclose its operational status and key corrective actions, and we will maintain an environment where supporters can participate with confidence.
+The next Transparency Report is scheduled to be published on July 13, 2026. wadiz will continue to disclose its operational status and key examples of corrective actions, and we will maintain an environment where supporters can participate with confidence.

 View Previous Reports